 Unassign a student assessment -- If you need a student to be in practice mode without taking the assessment, or the student was accidentally assigned, now you can unassign them (See the red arrow in the second screenshot)

-Set students for Bilingual mode -- Amira can assess and do practice with students in practice.
+Set students for Bilingual mode -- Amira can assess and do practice with students in Spanish.
 This helps teachers control students access to the bilingual program.
 (See blue arrow in the second screenshot)